uog-cose/510-se-lab-paper-style-guide/README.md

 3. Let the layout engines in tools like LaTeX work for you.
 Avoid using placement specifiers like [h].
 A figure should be inserted immediately after its first reference in the main body of text.
 Let LaTeX do the rest.

 ## Clarity

 1. Spelling mistakes, even auto-corrected spelling mistakes are not to be forgiven.
 Equally, native English speakers should be a whole lot more sympathetic to non-native English speakers.
 Ask them to try writing their PhD thesis in Arabic.

 2. Terminology should be used consistently.
 For example, I don't refer to both 'ideas' and 'concepts' in the previous paragraph.
 To do so would be to imply that they are different, which confuses the reader.
 Think about telling you child to put on their coat.
 Telling them to find their jacket and then put on their anorak will confuse them.
 Keep it simple and clear.

-3. All figures should be fully explained (see The Audience, Rule 1) rather than left to interpretation by the reader.
+3. All floats (figures, tables, code listings etc) should be fully explained (see The Audience, Rule 1) rather than left to interpretation by the reader.
 A paper is a user manual, not a work of modern art.
 A figure should not be used as a substitute for a paragraph of text.
+Imagine the audience can only see the figure on a display behind you as you talk.
+You aren't allowed to point at it, so any text in the paper has to explain exactly what the figure shows and why you are displaying it to the audience.

 4. Look for repetition of text as opportunities to be more concise.
 Simple examples are repetition of words in the same sentence, or the repetition of a prefix phrase in a list of items.

 5. Look for phrases that indicate duplication "Moreover", "In other words".
 Why say something twice?
 Just pick the best explanation and improve it.

 ## Specificity